Govind Singh Dotasra: Early life and education

-Govind Singh Dotasra was born to Mohan Singh Dotasra and Rupi Devi on 1 October 1964 in the village of Kripa Ram Ji ki Dhani, Sutod, Laxmangarh in Sikar District of Rajasthan.
+Dotasra was born to Mohan Singh Dotasra and Rupi Devi on 1 October 1964 in the village of Kripa Ram Ji ki Dhani, Sutod, Laxmangarh in Sikar District of Rajasthan.
 His father was a government teacher.
 His schooling took place in the native village and after that, he did B.Com., B.Ed. and LL.B. degrees at the University of Rajasthan.
 On 4 March 1984, he married Sunita Devi, a teacher.
 They have two sons.
 After graduation, he started practicing law in the Sikar Court.

 Political career

 Dotasra was elected as Pradhan of the Laxmangarh Panchayat Samiti in 2005.

 In 2008, he contested the Rajasthan Legislative Assembly election for the first time and won the seat of Laxmangarh by a close margin of 34 votes against independent candidate Dinesh Joshi.

 He defeated former union minister of state and 3 time MP Subhash Maharia by a margin of 10,723 votes in the 2013 Rajasthan Legislative Assembly election.
 In this election his party Congress had lost 160+ seats in the state.
 He is also a member of Public Accounts Committee of Rajasthan Assembly 2015–16.

 In the Assembly, Dotasra has in particular raised issues related to farmers and weaker sections of society.

 He won the 2018 Rajasthan Legislative Assembly election - his third win of the Laxmangarh seat - with a margin of 22052 votes, which was the highest in Sikar district.

+He won the 2023 Rajasthan Legislative Assembly Election - his fourth win from the Laxmangarh Seat - by a margin of 18,970 votes, he defeated BJP candidate Subhash Maharia.

+Controversies

+Alleged Nepotism in RAS-2018 Recruitment

+In July 2021, Govind Singh Dotasra faced allegations of nepotism after several of his relatives reportedly scored among the highest marks in the interview stage of the Rajasthan Administrative Services (RAS) 2018 examination.
+These included his daughter-in-law, Pratibha Poonia, and her siblings, Gaurav Poonia and Prabha Poonia, all of whom reportedly received 80 out of 100 marks in the interview round, despite scoring less than 50 in the written exam.
+Opposition leaders, including Gulab Chand Kataria, demanded an investigation and accused Dotasra of using his political influence to manipulate results.

+Dotasra denied the allegations, stating that the selection process was merit-based and transparent.
+He claimed that several other candidates also received similar interview scores and that none of his immediate family members were directly selected.

+REET 2021 Paper Leak Investigation

+In late 2021, a paper leak scandal surrounding the Rajasthan Eligibility Examination for Teachers (REET) 2021 led to political uproar.
+While Dotasra was no longer the Education Minister at the time of the investigation, the Bharatiya Janata Party (BJP) demanded a probe into his possible involvement, citing administrative responsibility.

+In October 2023, the Enforcement Directorate (ED) conducted raids at properties linked to Dotasra and his relatives in connection with a broader money laundering investigation related to paper leaks.
+Dotasra called the raids politically motivated and reiterated that he had no role in the incident.